vikingbrain/thedavidbox-client4j/CONTRIBUTING.md

 # Contributing to TheDavidBox client for Java

-Looking to contribute something to the hbc?
+Looking to contribute something to the thedavidbox-client4j?
 Here's how you can help.

 ## Bugs reports